 Dosage form specific issues:

-• Oral rinse: Staining of oral surfaces (mucosa, teeth, tooth restorations, dorsum of tongue) may occur; may be visible as soon as 1 week after therapy begins and is more pronounced when there is a heavy accumulation of unremoved plaque and when teeth fillings have rough surfaces.
-Stain does not have a clinically adverse effect, but because removal may not be possible, patient with frontal restoration should be advised of the potential permanency of the stain.
+• Oral rinse: Staining of oral surfaces (teeth, tooth restorations, dorsum of tongue) may occur; patients exhibited a measurable increase of staining in the facial anterior after 6 months of therapy that is more pronounced when there is a heavy accumulation of unremoved plaque.
+Stain does not adversely affect health of the gingivae or other oral tissues, and most stain can be removed from most tooth surfaces by dental prophylaxis.
+Because removal may not be possible, patients with anterior facial restorations with rough surfaces or margins should be advised of the potential permanency of the stain.
 An increase in supragingival calculus has been observed with use; it is not known if the incidence of subgingival calculus is increased.
 Dental prophylaxis to remove calculus deposits should be performed at least every 6 months.
 May alter taste perception during use; has rarely been associated with permanent taste alteration.

 • Periodontal chip: Infectious events (eg, abscesses, cellulitis) have been observed rarely with adjunctive chip placement post scaling and root planing; use with caution in patients with periodontal disease and concomitant diseases potentially decreasing immune status (eg, diabetes, cancer).
 Use in acute periodontal abscess pocket is not recommended.